bitsofcotton/consistency-boots/README.md

 # Tips on firmwares
 If there's a malware on the firmwares, we cannot find that without glitches if CPU had crafted ones.
-But if the system we have isn't have extra memory to store/load/execute, it is observable by memory or time on out of the box.
+But if the system we have isn't have extra memory to store/load/execute, it is observable by memory or time on out of the box on low memory condition.
 If memory case, memory has glitches.
 If time case, if there's kolmogorov complexity concerns, we need time counter out of the box.

 # Tips on buses